 - Severance pay calculation.
 Employers decide how severance pay is calculated.
 Policies will outline this and detail where the payments stem from (i.e. weeks of employment, unused vacation time, etc.).

 It’s a good idea to read and understand the severance policies at your work before you need them.

 We offer a California severance package Review & Consultation.
-We will review your severance package and meet with you in person, or over the phone, to discuss the package.
+We will review your severance package and meet with you over the phone to discuss the package.
 We will identify potential problems and ways to improve the terms.
 We can also advise you on the fairness of the offer.
 We charge a flat fee of $500 for the Review & Consultation.
 Executives often hire us to negotiate their agreements after the Review & Consultation.